thoughtbot/geocoding-on-rails/book/application_development/plot_points_on_a_map.md

 ` app/views/layouts/application.html.erb@01d053a:10,16

-With our initial set-up complete, we now create some CoffeeScript classes to handle interactions with the maps API.
-We begin by creating a `Mapper` to display the map on the page with markers placed at the correct coordinates.
+With our initial setup complete, we now create some CoffeeScript classes to handle interactions with the maps API.
+We begin by creating a `Mapper` to display the map on the page with markers placed at the correct coordinates:

 ` app/assets/javascripts/mapper.coffee@5bb8973

-Next we create a `MapBounds` class which provides a simple interface for interacting with Google's representation of coordinates and bounds.
+Next we create a `MapBounds` class which provides a simple interface for interacting with Google's representation of coordinates and bounds:

 ` app/assets/javascripts/map_bounds.coffee@5bb8973

-We also create a `Map` class to provide a simple interface to the Google Maps JavaScript API for rendering a responsive map.
+We also create a `Map` class to provide a simple interface to the Google Maps JavaScript API for rendering a responsive map:

 ` app/assets/javascripts/map.coffee@5bb8973

-Finally, in the view we add a function which instantiates a `Mapper` and calls `addCoordinates()` and `render()` to display a map and plot each location on page load.
+Finally, we add a function in the view which instantiates a `Mapper` and calls `addCoordinates()` and `render()` to display a map and plot each location on page load.
 We also add a `map` element to the DOM: